 The main area to be aware of is that communal spaces can get very noisy and if you don’t like loud background music, you might want to avoid spending too much time there.

-On October 23rd, Hilton announced it is joining the other big brands by opening a new chain which focuses on attracting younger, more cost-conscious travellers. the new, affordable ‘lifestyle’ hotel brand is called ‘Motto’ and focuses on ‘Highly Competitive Rates, Customizable Rooms and Coveted Urban Destinations’.
+On October 23rd, Hilton announced it is joining the other big brands by opening a new chain that focuses on attracting younger, more cost-conscious travellers. the new, affordable ‘lifestyle’ hotel brand is called ‘Motto’ and focuses on ‘Highly Competitive Rates, Customizable Rooms, and Coveted Urban Destinations’.